 In some cases, the aftermath of a fraudulent loan or transaction caught by an identity theft monitoring program can take weeks to repair.
-This is especially true if the criminal managed to commit multiple fraudulent acts in a short period.
+This is especially true if the criminal manages to commit multiple fraudulent acts in a short period.

 Many identity theft programs have experts on hand to give you personalized assistance when their systems detect fraud.
 They can help you reach out to banks and other creditors to clear up any new accounts that have been opened.
 They can also help you communicate with the major credit bureaus to remove incorrect information from your line of credit.